bakpakin/Fennel/security.md

 Sensitive reports may be encrypted with the PGP key listed below.

+Please do not submit LLM-generated security reports; this will get you banned.

 ## Signatures

 From version 0.10.0 onward, Fennel releases and tags have been signed